maccu71/projects/README.md

 StatefulSets update strategies, including `rolling updates` and `partitioned updates`, offer flexibility and control over the update process, making them ideal for managing stateful applications in Kubernetes.

 <br/><br/>

-**`stacje.py` - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.**

- This is a really nice app that you can launch directly from your Linux console.
-Start the program in your linux console by issuing:
-`python3 stacje.py`
-or just
-`./stacje.py`

-<br/><br/>
 **allowing and bloking access via network policies in Kubernetes**